-- Classroom Resources: Through a grant-giving program, funding will be provided directly to under-resourced public schools to provide instruments, dance floors, lighting grids, and other necessary materials to help create new and enhance existing theatre programs.
+- Classroom Resources: Providing grant funding directly to under-resourced public schools to provide instruments, dance floors, lighting grids, and other necessary materials to create new, and enhance existing, in-school theatre programs.

-- Training Scholarships: Funding will go towards covering the costs associated with sending select students to summer study and after school training programs.
+- Training Scholarships: Funding goes towards covering the costs associated with sending select students to afterschool and summer training programs.

-- 4-Year Partial University Scholarships: Financial support will be provided to select students to pursue theatre studies at the University level.
+- 4-Year University Scholarships: Financial support is provided to select students pursuing theatre studies at the University level.

 The Training Scholarships application portal is currently closed.

 The 4-Year Partial University Scholarships applications is currently closed.